 - The crew of naval ships and marine employees.

-- Traveling between work and home and the 1-hour break is not included in overtime.
+- Traveling between work and accommodation and the 1-hour break is not included in overtime.

-- 8 hours a day is reduced to 6 hours during the Ramadan.
+- 8 hours a day is reduced to 6 hours during Ramadan.

-- If an employer wants an employee to work overtime, this can only be done with the employee’s consent.
+- If an employer wants an employee to work overtime, he should seek the employee’s consent.
 The employer cannot force you to work overtime.

 How do the UAE companies calculate the Overtime on a normal day?